 At New England Remediation Services, we provide certified mold inspection services, and as such we are Certified Mold Inspectors (CMI) and Certified Residential Mold Inspectors (CRMI).
-We are licensed for the identification and removal of mold for New Hampshire, Massachusetts and Vermont.
+We are trained in the identification and removal of mold for residential and commercial properties in New Hampshire, Massachusetts and Vermont.

 If you choose to hire your own mold inspector, we are happy to work with other mold inspection services to perform the remediation and/or restoration services for you.